lukew3/lukew3/README.md

 I'm always building, follow me to see what I build next.

-If you want to hire me, I'm open to Summer 2024 internships and/or part time work starting sooner.
+If you want to hire me, I will be open to offers starting January 2025 after my graduation.
 [📄 See my resume](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)

 [📧 Email me at lukew25073@gmail.com](mailto:lukew25073@gmail.com)